 The new insights you gain may affect the prioritization of your personas, identify the need for more unique pipelines for each persona, or even introduce new potential personas you hadn’t previously considered.

-The goal is ultimately to build a framework for your ideal customer conversion path(s) so you can win more sales.
+The goal is ultimately to build a framework for your ideal customer conversion path(s) so you can win more sales and maximize your sales and marketing alignment.
 Here are some standard deal stages that are commonly used:

 - Appointment scheduled